Sanjukumar8238/Employee_Management_system/README.md

 # Bit-Lords

 #### Project Description:
-This project is a Employee Management system created for Hack-it-out Hackathon
+This project is a Employee Management system.

 #### Features:
 - track attendance